quickbooks2018/bash-scripting/README.md

 find /root -type f: Finds only files (not directories) in the /root directory.
 -exec du -h {} +: Executes the du command in human-readable format for each file found. sort -rh | head -n 1: Sorts by size in reverse order and shows the largest file.

+The {} and + in the find command have specific meanings:

+{}: This is a placeholder for the current file or directory that find processes.
+When find identifies a file that matches the search criteria (in this case, files -type f), it replaces the {} with the path of that file.

++: This means that multiple files will be passed to the du command at once in a batch, which is more efficient than calling du once per file.
+Without the +, if you used \; instead, the command would execute du for each file individually, which would be slower if there are many files.

+In short, using + allows find to gather multiple files and pass them in a single du invocation, improving performance, especially when dealing with a large number of files.
 ```